A Nivat Theorem for Weighted Alternating Automata over Commutative Semirings: and polynomial automata

 \section{\wafa and polynomial automata}

 We will use known results for polynomial automata, to prove the decidability of the Zeroness Problem for \wafa if weights are taken from the rationals (Lemma \ref{crl:DecZerEqWafa}).

-Polynomial automata where introduced in \cite{8005101} as a generalization of both vector addition systems and weighted automata.
+Informally a polynomial automaton is a set of registers which get updated by polynomial funcions according to some input.
+Historically this principle was studied from many perspectives.
+For example: \cite{ppr:SeqOfLev123k} studies it in the form of ``polynomial recurrent relations'', or the ``cost register automata'' from \cite{ppr:RegFuncACoRegAut} which allow for a very broad class of updates and weight structures.
+We will follow the terminology and definitions of \cite{8005101} where ``polynomial automata'' were considered as a generalization of both vector addition systems and weighted automata.
 Polynomial automata are quite similar to \wafa, the authors of \cite{8005101} even prove that the characteristic function of the reversal of each language recognized by a non-weighted alternating automaton is recognized by a polynomial automaton of the same size.
 We want to strengthen this connection.
 In \cite{8005101} polynomial automata are defined over the rational numbers.
-However, it is easy to give a more general definition for arbitrary commutative semirings.
+However, it is easy to give a more general definition of arbitrary commutative semirings.

 A \textit{polynomial automaton} (\pola) is a $5$-tuple $\A=(n,\Sigma, \alpha, p, \gamma)$, where $n\in \N$ is the number of states, $\Sigma$ is an alphabet, $\alpha \in S^n$ is an initial weight vector, $p:\Sigma\rightarrow {\pols{X_n}}^n$ the transition function, and $\gamma\in \pols{X_n}$ an output polynomial.
 We denote the $i$-th entry of $p(a)$ by $p_i(a)$.